maciejskorski/icicle/README.md

 - [NVCC]
 - cmake 3.18 and above

+The [Dockerifle](./Dockerfile) can be used to build and test CUDA primitives.

 ### Steps

 1. Define or select a curve for your application; we've provided a [template][CRV_TEMPLATE] for defining a curve